AdelBeit/.ts-to-.mp4-guide/README.md

 ## Step 1: Get .ts URL
 Head over to your favorite streaming site.
 Open developer tools in whatever browser you're using.
-Find the link to the .ts file in the network monitor of your developer tools (Figure 1)
+Find the link to the .ts file in the network monitor of your developer tools

 ![devtools](/img/dev-tools.PNG)